8nhuman8/nebular-automata/README.md

   -sv, --save-video     The rendered video will be saved.
   -pv PATH, --path-video PATH
                         The path where the video will be saved.
-Default path: output/ -vs INT, --video-size INT
+Default path: output/ -fps INT, --video-fps INT
+                        The frame rate of the video.
+Default value: 60.
+  -vs INT, --video-size INT
                         The size of the video in MB to which the size of the original video will be reduced using compression.